DeepSeek V4: Open-Weight Frontier at 1/7 the Cost

 Three practical takeaways for teams deciding where to spend their token budget:

-For coding-heavy workloads: V4-Pro and Claude Opus 4.6 are now within 0.2 points on SWE-bench Verified.
-The cost differential is roughly 7×.
+For coding-heavy workloads: V4-Pro at list pricing is roughly 7× cheaper on output than Claude Opus 4.7 while trailing it by 7 points on SWE-bench Verified.
 For high-volume code-generation and code-review workflows where the marginal task does not require frontier-tier reasoning, V4-Pro is the new default.
-Pair it with a frontier closed model for hard escalations.
+Pair it with a frontier closed model for hard escalations, or use Opus 4.7 when accuracy gaps decide outcomes.

 For agentic workflows: V4-Pro is competitive on BrowseComp and Terminal-Bench 2.0, trailing the top closed frontier models by a few points on each.
 For agent stacks where the orchestration layer can route hard subtasks to a closed frontier model and dispatch the rest to V4-Pro, the stack-level economics shift dramatically.